MicrosoftDocs/fabric-docs/docs/real-time-analytics/customize-dashboard-visuals.md

 |  | **Minimum value** | Defines the minimum value on the vertical axis. | Anomaly chart, Area chart, Bar chart, Column chart, Multi Stat, Scatter chart, Time chart |
 |  | **Reference lines** | Marks a value on the chart as a reference line for visual guidance. | Anomaly chart, Area chart, Bar chart, Column chart, Multi Stat, Scatter chart, Time chart |

-## Imbed images
+## embed images

-You can imbed images in your dashboard tiles using Markdown text.
+You can embed images in your dashboard tiles using Markdown text.

 For more information on GitHub Flavored Markdown, see [GitHub Flavored Markdown Spec](https://github.github.com/gfm/).